vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 - [Epirus Explorer](./block-explorers/epirus-explorer/README.md) - Developed by Web3Labs
 - [VMware Blockchain Explorer](./block-explorers/vmbc-explorer/README.md) - Developed by VMware Blockchain for Ethereum

-### Sample DApps
+### Sample dApps
-The Ethereum sample DApps conform to various aspects of Ethereum in VMware Blockchain.
-These sample DApps are developed in a generic form to run on any Ethereum-based Blockchain.
-In addition, the sample DApps have been verified to work in Public Ethereum Testnet such as Goerli.
+The Ethereum sample dApps conform to various aspects of Ethereum in VMware Blockchain.
+These sample dApps are developed in a generic form to run on any Ethereum-based Blockchain.
+In addition, the sample dApps have been verified to work in Public Ethereum Testnet such as Goerli.

-The sample DApps are UI-based.
-Therefore, the ports exposed by the sample DApps must be available to a system with UI for the DApps to work.
+The sample dApps are UI-based.
+Therefore, the ports exposed by the sample dApps must be available to a system with UI for the dApps to work.

-The following sample DApps are available:
+The following sample dApps are available:
 - [ERC20 Swap](./sample-dapps/erc20-swap/README.md)
-    - During boot-up, the DApp deploys some ERC20 token Smart Contracts
+    - During boot-up, the dApp deploys some ERC20 token Smart Contracts
     - Supports transfer of ERC20 tokens across accounts
     - Supports swap across a couple of types of ERC20 tokens across accounts
 - [NFT Platform](./sample-dapps/nft-platform/README.md)
-    - During boot-up, the DApp deploys an ERC721-based Smart Contract
+    - During boot-up, the dApp deploys an ERC721-based Smart Contract
     - Provides a platform to mint NFTs, transfer NFTs across accounts, and view all the NFTs and their history

 ## Developer Tools

-You can use the following tools to configure the sample DApps.
+You can use the following tools to configure the sample dApps.

 - Hardhat
 - Truffle